FindMySchool LogoFindMySchool

 Year 7 admissions are coordinated through Nottinghamshire County Council, rather than through a direct application to the school for the normal admissions round.
 The school explicitly advises families to list it as a first-choice option, reflecting demand.

-The school publishes a clear secondary application timetable for the 2026 entry cycle.
-The coordinated scheme opens on 04 August 2025, on-time applications close on 31 October 2025, and the national offer date is 02 March 2026.
-The closing date for on-time appeals is 31 March 2026, with on-time appeals listed to be heard by 17 June 2026.
+The current Nottinghamshire secondary transfer timetable is for the 2027 entry cycle.
+The coordinated scheme opens on 3 August 2026, on-time applications close on 31 October 2026, and the national offer date is 1 March 2027.

 For in-year admissions, applications are made directly to the school.
 The published guidance indicates families are typically informed whether a place can be offered within ten school days, and at the latest within fifteen school days, with a transition process if successful.